ejwillemse/BAN313/chapter6.md

 ## Background

 In the previous case study we modelled a random production process.
-In this chapter we will move to the supply-side of a business and model a random order process for our product.
+In this chapter we will move to the supply-side of our business and model a random order process for our product.

 **Before continuing with this chapter, please do the following:**